rocky-linux/documentation/docs/guides/containers/rancher_and_kubernetes.md

 Go to the node you wish to add to the configuration and paste the command you copied earlier.

-After a few minutes, the server will be added to the cluster, and if it's the first server and has all the roles, the cluster will become available in the web interface.
+After a few minutes, the server will be added to the cluster, and if it is the first server and has all the roles, the cluster will become available in the web interface.

-Once you've added the 5 servers, you should get a result similar to this one:
+Once you have added the 5 servers, you should get a result similar to this one:

 ![clusters hosts](img/rancher_cluster_ready.png)

 ## Conclusion

 Congratulations!
-You've installed your first kubernetes cluster in just a few minutes/hours, thanks to Rancher's features.
+You have installed your first Kubernetes cluster in just a few minutes/hours, thanks to Rancher's features.

-If you're new to kubernetes, you can already be proud of yourself: you're on the right track.
-You now have everything you need to continue your discovery of kubernetes.
+If you are new to Kubernetes, you can already be proud of yourself: you are on the right track.
+You now have everything you need to continue your discovery of Kubernetes.